sabrina16/cars/README.md

 # cars
 #### Shell script program CPSC 298
 #### Program helps users maintain an inventory of old cars.
-This repo contains a file called My_old_cars that newly added cars append to.
+This repo contains a file called My_old_cars that added cars append to.

 #### The user has 3 choices to select from